 Student Work-Study Procedures

-If work-study has been included as a part of your financial aid package from Mansfield and you are interested in participating in this program, review the information below.
-It will give you valuable information about how to find employment, and hiring procedures.
+If you are interested in participating in this program, review the information below.
+It will give you valuable information about how to find employment and hiring procedures.

 Step 1.
 How do you find a work-study job?

-Various departments on campus post work-study job openings at the beginning of each semester.
-You are responsible for obtaining your own position by applying in person to the individual departments that have openings.
-The Financial Aid Office does not guarantee employment or place students in positions.
+Various departments on campus post work-study job openings at the beginning of each semester on the work-study website.
+You are responsible for obtaining your own position by applying online to any departments that have openings.
+Student Registration and Financial Services does not guarantee employment or place students in positions.
 Check the online work-study job listings for available positions for the current semester.
 Please check the postings regularly to see if new jobs have been added.

 Generally, positions on-campus allow students to work a maximum of six hours per week at the Pennsylvania state minimum wage.
 Due to limited funding, not all students who are eligible for work-study will be hired.

 Step 2.
 What is the hiring process?